HasifSubair/airview/README.md

+# AirView

+### Introduction

+The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS) tracks the on-time performance of domestic flights operated by large air carriers.
+Summary information on the number of on-time, delayed, canceled and diverted flights appears in DOT's monthly Air Travel Consumer Report, published about 30 days after the month's end, as well as in summary tables posted on this website.
+Summary statistics and raw data are made available to the public at the time the Air Travel Consumer Report is released.

+Source data can be found [here](http://stat-computing.org/dataexpo/2009/the-data.html)

+Supplemental data for airport and carrier can be found [here](http://stat-computing.org/dataexpo/2009/supplemental-data.html)

+Aircraft details can be found [here](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/)

+AirView project enhances the flight data by adding information on the Airports, Aircrafts and the Carrier information.
+The datasets are combined and stored in a de-normalized format as parquet files in S3 or HDFS any file system.

+### Data Sets

+#### Flights
 | Columns | Data Type | Description | Nullable |
 | ------------- |:-------------|:-------------|:-------------|
 |Year | Integer | 1987-2008| False |